macCesar/purgetss-docs/docs/customization/3-The apply directive.md

 // ...
 ```

-## Use any newly defined class in config.js
+## Use Any Newly Defined Class in config.js
-In the followind example we are creating a `corporate` color classes, so we can use them in the `apply` directive with `bg-corporate-500`, `text-corporate-100` and `border-corporate-200`.
+In the following example, we are creating `corporate` color classes so we can use them in the `apply` directive with `bg-corporate-500`, `text-corporate-100`, and `border-corporate-200`.

 ```typescript {5,15} title="./purgetss/config.js"
 // ...